josephrebak/spatial-prisoners-dilemma/README.md

 ## How It Works

+In the beginning of the simulation, cell is initialized to be a cooperator or a defector.
+Long-term behavior is independent of initial percentage of cooperators, so I chose `p_cooperator = 0.9`, which is what Nowak and May did.

 Each timestep:
-1. Every cell accumulates a payoff from interactions with all neighbors
+1. Every cell accumulates a payoff from playing PD with all neighbors
 2. Every cell surveys its neighborhood and finds the highest-scoring cell
 3. Every cell adopts the strategy of that highest-scoring cell (ties broken randomly)
 4. All updates happen synchronously

-This **best-neighbor imitation** rule is what produces the rich spatial dynamics.
-Clusters of cooperators are stable because interior cells score higher than the defectors preying on their edges.

 ---

 ## References

 - Nowak, M. A. & May, R. M. (1992).
 [Evolutionary games and spatial chaos](https://www.nature.com/articles/359826a0). *Nature*, 359, 826–829.
-- Axelrod, R. (1984). *The Evolution of Cooperation*.
-Basic Books.
-- Szabó, G. & Fáth, G. (2007).
-[Evolutionary games on graphs](https://www.sciencedirect.com/science/article/pii/S0370157307000124). *Physics Reports*, 446(4–6), 97–216.